 To help you find information, your subject librarian has created a subject guide especially for you.
 In the guide you will find special links to journals, databases etc. concerning Asia as well as information about methods, academic integrity, and how to write and cite.

-Please see the Asian Studies - Subject Guide for Students
+The Asian Studies - Subject Guide for Students

 Being a student at Lund University